-In 2013, the hottest trend in retail wasn’t ripped jeans or leather – it was active wear.
+The hottest trend in retail isn't ripped jeans or leather – it's active wear.

 Active inspired and true performance pieces like trainers and leggings have become the go-to items for women to buy for both fitness and fashion.
 In fact, the women’s active wear category grew 6.4 percent in 2013, which is nine times faster than the women’s general apparel market, according to NPD Group data.

 Nancy Green, General Manager of Athleta, talked with employees recently about what that category growth means for the brand.

 “What this growth is telling us is that women are shifting dollars from other categories into active wear,” Nancy said.
 “That’s hugely important to Athleta, not only because we play in the active space, but because we also have ‘to and from’ categories at Athleta like sweaters, outerwear and dresses.”

 The fast-growing active wear category isn’t the only trend happening in the industry.

 Brands are also seeing a macro-trend of clothing that is traditionally thought of for fitness appearing in fashion trends.
 High fashion-focused brands, including Chanel and Dior, are jumping on the “fitness meets fashion” trend and showing performance pieces on runways from New York City to Paris.